alonzowolfram/network-scores/README.md

 library(tidyr)
 library(miceadds) # For the source.all function.
 ```
+# Required inputs
+To calculate network scores, you will need the following input files:
+- A pData file.
+- One or more
 # How to calculate network scores.
 The basic function for calculating network scores will
 ```R